Connecting to CSC supercomputers

-ssh command can be given in the terminal, in Windows
+ssh command can be given in the terminal.
+To connect with PuTTY

-Once the terminal connection to Puhti is open you can start using it with the Linux command line tools (bash shell).
-Introduction for operating on Linux command line can be found for example from our Linux Basics tutorial for CSC.
-You can have several Puhti connections open at the same time.
+Once the terminal connection to Puhti/Mahti is open you can start using it with the Linux command line tools (bash shell).
+An introduction to operating on the Linux command line can be found, for example, in our Linux basics tutorial for CSC.
+You can have several connections to CSC supercomputers open at the same time.

 Using graphical applications

 If you for some reason want to use a slower, X11 based graphical connection, your local computer must have an X server program installed and running.
-In Linux and macOS an X server is normally installed automatically, while for Windows, it needs to be installed separately.
-Free X server for Windows is provided, for example, by MobaXterm or Xming.
+In Linux and macOS an X server is normally installed automatically, while for Windows it needs to be installed separately.
+A free X server for Windows is provided, for example, by MobaXterm or Xming.

 Depending on your local